SayedathSahana/Image-Label-Converter/README.md

+📌This project was done for learning and showcasing AWS Rekognition.
+It is not open for public API access to avoid cost.

 # AWS Rekognition Label Detector using Lambda

 This project detects labels from an image stored in an S3 bucket using AWS Rekognition and Lambda.